CoorpAcademy/trellit/README.md

+# Welcome on Trellit

+Hi!

+Trellit is a synchronization application between Trello and Github.
+Trellit is using Node JS technology.

+This Readme will first explain the install steps.
+Then it presents all actions managed by Trellit.

-# trellit
+# Run the project
-Synchronization app between Trello and Github

 ## Install the project